Spontaneous ferromagnetism and finite surface energy gap in the topological insulator Bi$_2$Se$_3$ from surface Bi$_\rm{{Se}}$ antisite defects: Magnetism

 In Fig.~\ref{f2}(a) we show how the net magnetization varies as a function of defect concentration for the Bi$_{\mathrm{Se_1}}$ and Bi$_{\mathrm{Se_2}}$ defects.
-We find that both spin and orbital moments increase with decreasing concentration: the surface Bi$_{\mathrm{Se_1}}$ defect shows an almost three-fold increase in the spin magnetic moment when decreasing the defect concentration from 25\% to 6\%, while the subsurface Bi$_{\mathrm{Se_2}}$ defect shows a minor increase.
+We find that both spin and orbital moments increase with decreasing concentration: the surface Bi$_{\mathrm{Se_1}}$ defect shows an almost three-fold increase in the spin magnetic moment when decreasing the defect concentration from 25\% to 6\% (see SM \cite{SM}), while the subsurface Bi$_{\mathrm{Se_2}}$ defect shows a minor increase.
 The increasing, and persistent, magnetization with decreasing defect concentrations assures that the magnetization is stable in the dilute defect limit.
-In Fig.~\ref{f2}(a) we also see that the orbital moments are large, suggestive of a highly anisotropic magnetization \cite{Bruno89,Skomski_Enders11}.
+In Fig.~\ref{f2}(a) we also see that the orbital moments are large, strongly suggestive of a highly anisotropic magnetization \cite{Bruno89,Skomski_Enders11,Rau_Brune14,Ou_Wu15}.
 In order to confirm this, we calculate magnetic anisotropy energy (MAE), i.e.~the total energy difference between out-of-plane and in-plane magnetizations.
 Figure \ref{f2}(b) shows how also the MAE increases significantly with decreasing defect concentration.
 Notably, the MAE is almost 20 (12) meV for the Bi$_\mathrm{Se_{1(2)}}$ antisite defect at the lowest concentration.
 Such MAE values are impressive, about two orders of magnitude larger than what has been achieved in TIs with the magnetic transition metal impurities Cr, V or Mn, where the MAE is only of the order of 0.1 meV \cite{Islam_Sessi18}.
-We also directly calculate the exchange coupling as the energy difference between ferromagnetic and anti-ferromagnetic c-axis alignments of two Bi$_{{\mathrm{Se}}_1}$ defects at a distance of $\sim$ 13 \AA.
-We find the ferromagnetic configuration to be lower in energy by 3.2 meV.
-This is comparable to the interactions between magnetic impurities on TIs \cite{Zhang_Yao12,Zhang_Yao13,Kim_Wu17}.
-The large MAE and exchange coupling values give an exceptionally strong preference for an out-of-plane ferromagnetic alignment of the antisite magnetic moments, thus creating optimal conditions for also opening a gap in the DSS \cite{Nomura_Nagaosa11, Checkelsky_Tokura12, Tokura_Tsukazaki19}.
+We also directly calculate the exchange coupling as the energy difference between ferromagnetic and anti-ferromagnetic c-axis alignments of two Bi$_{{\mathrm{Se}}_1}$ defects at a distance of $\sim$ 14.5 \AA and $\sim 6\%$ concentration, see SM \cite{SM}.
+We find the ferromagnetic configuration to be lower in energy by 3.6 meV.
+This is a large value considering the distance between the defects and contributes by a large amount ($\sim$ 500 meV${\mathrm{\AA}}^2$)\cite{Pajda01} to the spin-stiffness as predicted for spontaneous magnetization \cite{Edwards_Katsnelson06,Yazyev_Katsnelson08}.
+Together with the large MAE, it also gives an exceptionally strong preference for an out-of-plane ferromagnetic alignment (with a large Curie temperature) of the antisite magnetic moments, thus creating optimal conditions for also opening a gap in the DSS \cite{Nomura_Nagaosa11, Checkelsky_Tokura12, Tokura_Tsukazaki19}.